-The closing date for applications for Commonwealth Scholarships is 30th November of the year immediately preceding the year for which the Scholarship is desired.
-Applications for the renewal of these scholarships must be lodged not later than 30th October.
-Full particulars and application forms may be obtained from the Officer-in-Charge, University Branch Office, Department of Education, University Grounds, University of Sydney (telephone MW 2911).
+The closing date for applications for Commonwealth Scholarships is November 30th of the year immediately preceding the year for which the scholarship is desired.
+Applications for renewal of scholarship must be made before 31st October each year.
+Further information, application forms and the Commonwealth Scholarship Handbook may be obtained from the Officer-in-Charge, University Branch Office, Department of Education, University Grounds, University of Sydney (telephone 68-2911).